odpi/egeria-charts/site/docs/intro/helm.md

 * upgrade
 * rollback

+## helm under microk8s

+microk8s qualifies the Helm command `helm` in that you need to use `microk8s helm3` so either
+* When docs refer you to type `helm` then just use `microk8s helm3`
+* add a shell alias ie `alias helm='microk8s helm3'` into ~/.zshrc or equivilent shell startup script - if this doesn't clash with your other usage of k8s.

+If using this approach you not need to explicitly install Helm.

 ## Installing Helm

 Some Kubernetes environments may install helm as part of their client tooling, refer to the docs to see if this is the case, and run `helm version` to check - expect to use v3 or above.
 If so, install can be skipped.